 Colorful Confetti Cookies Recipe

-You know we are all about rainbow desserts over here, so these sugar cookies with rainbow sprinkles fit right in.
-In fact, they would look perfect sitting next to unicorn poke cake and rainbow popcorn on the dessert table at a unicorn themed party!
+We love rainbow desserts, and these sugar cookies with rainbow sprinkles are just perfect.
+They’d look amazing next to unicorn poke cake and rainbow popcorn at a unicorn party!

-Here’s what you need to make this recipe.
+Here’s what you need to make this chewy sugar cookies recipe.
 The measurements are in the recipe card below.

 Beat the butter and sugar together until creamy.
 This should take about two to three minutes.